Ken Wilcox dedicated his life to Owatonna community

 “Ken understood and he believed our banking business could only be as successful as the community,” McManimon said.

 He was a kind man who taught his employees to treat people with dignity and respect.
-McManimon said he never heard Wilcox say a bad word about someone.
+McManimon said he never heard Wilcox say a bad word about anyone.

 The bank's board was filled with community leaders who would have “spirited conversations” and Wilcox was always able to maintain order and control in his own way, said Lange, who added that he always enjoyed those meetings.